mrlynn/lightninghire-support/README.md

 ## Prerequisites

 - Node.js 18.x or later
-- MongoDB (shared with the main Lightning Hire application)
+- MongoDB (shared with the main LightningHire application)
 - OpenAI API key for RAG-powered chat and embeddings

 ## Installation